FunctionallyLazy/Py_Proj_repo/README.md

 - Had to add 'pyarrow==12.0.1' to requirements.txt to resolve issue when deploying to render.

 Project URL: https://py-proj-repo-2.onrender.com/

-Notebooko Viewer for workaround to large file issue in GitHub: https://mybinder.org/v2/gh/FunctionallyLazy/Py_Proj_repo/main
+Notebook Viewer for workaround to large file issue in GitHub: https://mybinder.org/v2/gh/FunctionallyLazy/Py_Proj_repo/main